PQBP1: Clinical significance

 Mutations in the PQBP1 gene, which encodes for this protein, have been known to cause X-linked intellectual disabilities (XLID), commonly referred to as Renpenning's syndrome.
+Recent studies indicate that PQBP-1 interaction with TXNL4A is missing in patients with frameshift mutations causing Renpenning's syndrome.
+PQBP-1 seems to facilitate the nuclear import of TXNL4A, however the biological function of that interaction requires further investigation.
 People who suffer from these disabilities share a common set of symptoms including: microcephaly, shortened stature and impaired intellectual development.
 There are 11 types of mutations that have been identified, but the most common being frameshift mutations.
 Other syndromic XLIDs such as Golabi-Ito-Hall syndrome and non-syndromic ID patients were also associated with PQBP1 gene mutations.

 Mutant Ataxin-1 and Huntingtin, disease proteins of spinocerebellar ataxia type-1 and Huntington's disease respectively, interact with PQBP1 and disturbed the functions of PQBP1.
 Moreover, recent investigations revealed pathological roles of PQBP1 in neurons and microglia under neurodegeneration of Alzheimer's disease and tauopathy.
 SRRM2 phosphorylation detected in neurons at the early stage of Alzheimer's disease pathology leads to reduction of SRRM2, a scaffold protein for RNA metabolism related molecules in the nucleus, which causes reduction of PQBP1 in the nucleus and acquired intellectual disability.
 PQBP1 was shown as an intracellular receptor for HIV1 in dendritic cells for innate immune system.
+Recent studies indicate that PQBP1 recognizes intact capsids of HIV-1 particles.
+It interacts with these capsids through its amino-terminus, and when capsid disassembles it triggers the PQBP-1 dependent recruitment of cGAS.
+This is crucial to activating the sensor that detects HIV-1 DNA as soon as synthesis is initiated.
 Similarly, PQBP1 functions as an intracellular receptor for tau proteins and trigger brain inflammation.